Valeo-S-CORE-Organization/inc_security_crypto_valeo_pitch/README.md

 # Valeo Cryptoki Integration Guide

-This document describes how the `@score/crypto/provider` Rust PKCS#11 module is integrated into the `score_crypto` daemon, replacing the default SoftHSM implementation.
+This document describes how the S-CORE Peer Package Rust PKCS#11 module (located under `//score/cryptoki`) is integrated into the `score_crypto` daemon, replacing the default SoftHSM implementation.

 ## Overview